mervinmcdougall/asl-ai-translation/README.md

-# asl-ai-translation
+# ASL AI Translator

-Deep Learning technique for translating ASL (American Sign Language)
+## Synopsis
+The ASL AI trasnlator is meant to demonstrate how a neural network can be trained to translate hand gestures for ASL (American Sign Langugage) and text and or voice.